Chevauchée: 1355 campaign of the Black Prince

-The chevauchée by the Black Prince in the autumn of 1355 was one of the most destructive in the history of English warfare.
+The chevauchée by Edward, the Black Prince, in the autumn of 1355 was one of the most destructive in the history of English warfare.

 Starting from Bordeaux, the Black Prince traveled south into lands controlled by Jean I, Comte d'Armagnac with Toulouse as the apparent ultimate target.
 Edward departed with an Anglo-Gascon force of 5,000 men.
 He laid waste to the lands of Armagnac and also despoiled the Comté de Foix before turning eastward into Languedoc.

 The count of Armagnac reinforced his fortresses instead of engaging Edward.
-The residents of Toulouse prepared for a siege as Edward approached, but the Black Prince was not equipped for a difficult siege and bypassed the city, crossing two rivers to the south that the French had thought impassable by a large force and had hence left unguarded.
+The residents of Toulouse prepared for a siege as Edward approached, but he was not equipped for a difficult siege and bypassed the city, crossing two rivers to the south that the French had thought impassable by a large force and had hence left unguarded.

 Edward continued south, pillaging and burning and causing a great deal of mayhem.
 While the forces of Armagnac remained in Toulouse, Edward backtracked across the two rivers without much harassment.
 Only after it was apparent that Edward was departing did Armagnac harass the English.
 After the campaign, Armagnac was rebuked by James I, Count of La Marche, Constable of France and lost great favor with the people of Toulouse for his cowardice and lack of generalship.

 The result of this chevauchée by the Black Prince was that the important city of Toulouse realized that they were on their own to protect themselves and were forced to become militarily self-reliant.
 This process repeated itself throughout France in the wake of a chevauchée.
 Toulouse became an essential part of the country's security over the next two centuries.
 The chevauchée of 1355 was the only time during the Hundred Years' War that Toulouse was seriously threatened.

 Unlike large cities such as Toulouse, the rural French villages were not built or organized to provide a defense.
 With these small villages lacking much in the way of fortifications, they were much more attractive targets to members of a chevauchée.
 In the absence of great walls, villagers picked a building, often a stone church, in which to defend themselves.
 They surrounded the church with ditches and stocked it with stones and crossbows.
 Even with these measures, peasants did not stand much of a chance against the professional fighters of a chevauchée.
 Even if these measures of self-defense were successful for a short while, resistance could not be maintained for long, and surrendering after resisting was often more costly than immediately surrendering.
 While there was an established practice of holding nobles and knights for ransom, villagers would most often not be able to pay the ransom that made it worth a pillager's time to take someone hostage, instead of just killing them.
 Therefore, it is not surprising that the peasant villages put up whatever meager resistance that they could.